 S U N D A Y, 1 J A N

 Dreading tonight.
 Felt sick all day.

 At 7.30 I changed into my bloomy dress.
 Put my hair in bunches, and we dropped Chump off at the Reids.
-She was too young to go (lucky thing).
+Lucky, lucky thing.

-Mummy and me were shown up to Mrs Hamilton-Browne’s boudoir to leave our coats, then we went down to the drawing-room.
+Mummy and me were shown up to Mrs Hamilton-Browne’s boudoir to leave our coats, and then we went down to the drawing-room.
 Ghastly expensive furniture - of course, they're nearly millionaires.
-Sarah came up, 14 but taller than me, and I asked if I could see the kitchen as Ma and Pa converted it.
-So I escaped and spoke to Mrs Stokes the Cook.
-Then I went back up to the drawing-room.
-I couldn’t recognise anyone without my glasses but, relief relief, Fiona Scott and Pat Walker came up to me.
-Fiona’s terribly nice and Pat is quite sweet but has funny ideas - she says she wants lots of servants!
+Sarah came up - 14 but taller than me - and I asked if I could see the kitchen (as Ma and Pa converted it).
+I escaped and spoke as long as I could to Mrs Stokes, the Cook.
+Back up to the drawing-room I couldn’t recognise anyone without my glasses but Fiona Scott and Pat Walker came up to me - relief relief.
+Fiona’s terribly nice and Pat is quite sweet but has funny ideas - she says she wants lots of servants!!

 It’s all over now.
 Thank God.

 Shift dresses had dominated the mid-60s scene, so the babydoll dress felt floaty and new.
 Fitted under the bosom, it flowed into a tent-like shape and was easy to wear.
 Sleeves were bell-shaped, hems were high.
 The dress at the party, dark purple, patterned with tiny flowers, was from Neatawear - the Topshop of the time.
 The dress here appeared in American Vogue January 1967.